 There are several different options available to keep your child safe and comfortable during the flight.
 Keep in mind that comfort (and safety) will likely change as your toddler gets older.
 Technically speaking, having your toddler in a car seat is always the safest way to go on a flight until room in the car seat.
 While dragging the car seat through the airport and onto the plane can be a pain, it makes the flight itself MUCH easier having them contained as well.

-This lightweight car seat is one of the best car seats for flying with a toddler.
+This lightweight car seat is one of the best car seats for flying with a toddler, and it’s on our list of top toddler travel essentials.
 It’s light at 11 lbs and can be used for a child weighing up to 50 lbs.
 It still passes all security checks and is FAA compliant but without all the bells and whistles.
 It can also be used both rear facing and forward facing.

 Flying With a Toddler Under 2